Taxstra Logo

 Best for Young, High-Income Earners

-If you expect higher tax rates in retirement or have 20+ years until distribution, Roth 401(k) maximizes wealth.
-You pay 37% tax today to avoid 39%+ tax later.
+If you expect higher tax rates in retirement, or have 20+ years until distribution, Roth 401(k) can maximize after-tax wealth.
+You lock in today's rate to avoid an unknown future rate.

 In-Plan Roth Conversions

-Many plans (especially larger employer 401(k)s) now allow in-plan Roth conversions.
-This means you can convert your existing Traditional 401(k) balance—or future contributions—to Roth without leaving the plan or rolling to an IRA.
-The conversion is taxable in the year of conversion, but the balance is now Roth.
+Many plans, especially larger employer 401(k)s, allow in-plan Roth conversions.
+This means you can convert your existing traditional 401(k) balance, or future contributions, to Roth without leaving the plan or rolling to an IRA.
+The conversion is taxable in the year you convert, but the balance is Roth from that point forward.

 Taxstra CPA Tip